pastthepixels/InfiniteShooter/Production/README.md

 The main reason for having this folder though was because Godot _exports_ InfiniteShooter, but doesn't make it "deployable" as an installable program on other systems.

---> Note: Type `make compile` to compile InfiniteShooter from Godot to each folder.
+--> Note: Type `make compile` to compile InfiniteShooter from Godot to the folder "sources".

 ## To fully compile a new package...
 1. Ensure Godot has the correct libraries to compile releases